Mercedes: 2020 Guide

 Along with that, Hamilton can stand with the most wins if he finishes atop the podium on eight occasions in 2020.
 With just five more podium finishes, Hamilton will edge ahead of Schumacher’s total of 155 podiums.

-The Brit could start off the season with a new record Down Under.
-If Hamilton clinches pole at the Australian Grand Prix, he will have more pole positions at a single Grand Prix than any other driver – edging ahead of the group of himself, Schumacher and his idol, Ayrton Senna, who all sit on eight.
+Hamilton could start off the season with a new record Down Under.
+If he clinches pole at the Australian Grand Prix, he will have more pole positions at a single Grand Prix than any other driver – edging ahead of the group of himself, Schumacher and his idol, Ayrton Senna, who all sit on eight.

 Once again, Mercedes is the team to beat, and Hamilton looks set to claim the majority of the headlines in the 2020 Formula One season.